google/pytype/CONTRIBUTING.md

    and active, you can skip installing the official ninja distribution.
 6. __Python3.x Interpreter__: You will need to install an interpreter for a Python version that pytype can run under (see [Requirements](README.md#requirements)).
-   Make sure you also install the developer package (often named python3.x-dev).

 Required Python packages are listed in the [requirements.txt](requirements.txt) file in this repository.
 They can be installed with pip with the following